 The Upper Mekong connects Laos with Thailand, Myanmar and its northern neighbour, China.
 These stretches of the river are being explored by a small number of expedition-style cruise operators.
 Cruise from gorgeous Luang Prabang in Laos to Jinghing in China.

-Contact an ATAS accredited travel agent to plan your Asia river cruise adventure.
+Contact an ATAS accredited travel agent to plan your Asia river cruise travel adventure.
 Travel confident that you have an ATAS accredited travel agent in your corner.
 After all, without one, you’re on your own.